massalabs/station/INSTALLATION.md

 Let's start by downloading the version of Thyra corresponding to your system [here](https://github.com/massalabs/thyra/releases/download/v0.0.2/thyra-server_windows_amd64).

-Next, you must rename it to thyra-server.
+Next, you must rename it to `thyra-server.exe`.

 Congratulation, your version of Thyra is now installed on your system and can be run by executing `thyra-server`.

-Note: If your DNS is already configured to handle the massa TLD, you're free to go.
+> **_NOTE:_** If your DNS is already configured to handle the massa TLD, you're free to go.
 Otherwise, please follow the instructions in the next section.

 #### DNS installation

-Warning: If you already have a DNS service running that is not dnsmasq, you must configure it to redirect .massa to 127.0.0.1 (localhost).
+> **Warning:_** If you already have a DNS service running that is not dnsmasq, you must configure it to redirect .massa to 127.0.0.1 (localhost).

-Prerequisite: Have `Acrylic` already installed on your system.
+> **Prerequisites:_** Have `Acrylic` already installed on your system.
 If not, you can follow the installation instructions [here](https://mayakron.altervista.org/support/acrylic/Home.htm) and the OS configuration [here](https://mayakron.altervista.org/support/acrylic/Windows10Configuration.htm).

 Let's start by configuring acrylic to redirect *.massa to locahost:
 1. Open Acrylic config file: Open Acrylic DNS Proxy UI > File > Open Acrylic Hosts